samuel-walters/eng110_devops/README.md

 # What is DevOps

-DevOps is a combination of cultural philosophies, practices and tools that allow a company to shorten its systems development lifecycle (SDL) while still providing high-quality software through the processes of continuous integration and continuous deployment.
+DevOps is a combination of cultural philosophies, practices and tools that allow a company to shorten its software development lifecycle (SDL) while still providing high-quality software through the processes of continuous integration and continuous deployment.